Some posts contain compensated links. Please read this disclaimer for more info.

 Carevi Kuli, Strumica

 Carevi Kuli is an archaeological site that overlooks the city of Strumica.
-This was once a fort that was very difficult to conquer due to its great location.
+This was once a fort that was very difficult to conquer due to its excellent location.
 The site is located 450 meters above sea level, it isn’t easily accessible, and it allowed a clear view of the entire region to whoever had control of it.

 Today, Carevi Kuli is very popular among locals who like trekking and taking long walks, and from here, you can get some of the most amazing views from the vibrant city of Strumica.